Astrophotography can be an expensive hobby but there are ways to cut costs and save money whilst still being able to produce amazing images.

 Now obviously “cheap” or “budget” are relative terms and perhaps spending around $1000 is too much for you, but a setup like this can be as good as any for landscape astrophotography – i.e. it will not hold you back in any way from taking amazing images.

-We actually did an analysis of what equipment was used by 350+ images shortlisted for Astronomy Photographer of the Year in the past three years and much of this gear featured right up there, so you are really buying the best without paying for the best.
+We actually did an analysis of what equipment was used by 1000 images shortlisted for Astronomy Photographer of the Year in the past seven years and much of this gear featured right up there, so you are really buying the best without paying for the best.

 See further on in this article though for other tips on how to save money.